smileaf419/spkg/README.md

 <b>clean-db</b> : Cleans the repository keeping only the 3 most recent versions.

 <b>clean-archive</b> : Cleans the archives of old versions.

+<b>clean-distfiles</b> : Cleans out old downloaded source code files/packages

+<b>clean-logs</b> : Cleans out old log files

+<b>etc-update</b> : Near identical to Gentoo's etc-update.
+Scans /etc for any protected config files and shows the difference in what would be changed.
+Allows the user to apply the update or delete it.

+<b>depcheck</b> : scans PATH and LD_LIBRARY_PATH for any broken dynamic links

+<b>readlatestlog</b> : Utility to read the latest build log file of a package.